BeaOrdonez/Data-Processing-Final-Project/README.md

 Here we describe the development of each step of the project.
 The main objective is to apply Natural Language Processing (NLP) to process as set of recipies in the dataset "full_format_recipes".

-1. Analysis of input variables
+1. ANALYSIS OF INPUT VARIABLES

     First of all, our first step was to import the corresponding libraries and modules needed for our Python program.
 Those are the pandas library in order to work with structured data, NumPy library for numerical computations and working with arrays, the termcolor library used to colorize text printed in the terminal, the seaborn and matplotlib library for creating statistical visualizations and more libraries that will be mention along the explication of our project and code.